udayakumar-s/ej2-angular-docs/ej2-angular/carousel/navigators-and-indicators.md

 ---
 layout: post
 title: Navigators and indicators in Angular Carousel component | Syncfusion
-description: Learn here all about Navigators and indicators in Syncfusion ##Platform_Name## Carousel component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Navigators and indicators in Syncfusion Angular Carousel component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Navigators and indicators
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Navigators and indicators in Angular Carousel component